Hirdeshpal15/Hirdeshpal15/README.md

 # 👋 Hi, I'm Hirdesh Pal

-🎓 MSc Data Analytics student at BSBI, Germany | 💻 Former IT Executive | 🔍 Data Enthusiast
+🎓 MSc Data Analytics student at BSBI, Germany | 💻 Former Data Scientist | 🔍 Data Enthusiast

 I’m a passionate data professional with 4.5+ years of experience in IT operations, data management, and analytics.
 I specialize in transforming data into actionable insights using tools like **Python, SQL, Pandas, Machine Learning and Postman**.